rjacoby00/Canvas-Theme/README.md

 # Canvas-Theme
 UserCSS to revert Canvas' planner course title alignment to centered.
+Feel free to pull request to add more URLs to the regex.

 ## Preview
 ![Classic Canvas Preview](canvas_after.png)